 Here the circuit is powered by a Supercap, previously charged by a solar panel in a dumb way: regulating down to 2.5, then boosting output up to 5V.
 Seller only sent me one 2.7V 100F cap when I had ordered two to put in series.

-Now, to drive the LEDs I might need a special board to produce the soft afterglow effect of light-bulbs.
-I've been meaning to design such a board for a pinball machine project anyways.
-I found that two 2*47uF (~100) worked well with my white LEDs & 220 Ohm.
-I use a diode to make sure the cap discharges through the LED but there's something going on with the GND that I don't quite understand still.
-Also, I later added a transistor to drive each LED and maybe this makes the diode pointless?
+Now, to drive the LEDs I might need a special board to produce the absolutely essential soft afterglow effect of light-bulbs.
+I've been meaning to design such a board for a pinball machine project too.
+I found that ~100uF worked well with my white LEDs & 220 Ohm (the actual glass is red but perhaps I'll use red LEDs).
+A diode or transistor could make sure the cap discharges through the LED but there's something going on with the GND and partially blocked caps that I don't quite understand still.

 I also tried to get a circular, 8-stage astable multivibrator to work as an experiment but because they're analog they're quirky, and they use two resistors and one cap per stage.

-I accidentally made a radio trying to ampilify something.
+I accidentally made a radio trying to amplify something.

 I wrote some more low-level port code for this USB Leonardo keypad just to complicate matters.
 Using the keyboard library a keypad is just a few lines.
 However, what becomes complicated is that different OSes use different key codes.

 Photoshop Keypad symbols inspired by Alien.

 A look inside my Amiga sound sampler.
 They were paranoid about reverse engineering or something else.
 Enclosure is generic.
 This sampler served me well though.
 It's strange to think about now... how much money it cost then to get basic functionality we take for granted now.

 Blew up the bulk filter cap of a Dreamcast like a careless idiot.